mhallsmoore/qstrader/README.md

 # Full Documentation

-Comprehensive documentation for QSTrader can be found on QuantStart.com at [https://www.quantstart.com/qstrader/](https://www.quantstart.com/qstrader/).
+Comprehensive documentation and beginner tutorials for QSTrader can be found on QuantStart.com at [https://www.quantstart.com/qstrader/](https://www.quantstart.com/qstrader/).

 # Quickstart